8 Fitness Retreats Around the World Worth Traveling To

 The Travel Yogi

 The Travel Yogi hosts one-of-a-kind retreats and adventures in a variety of destinations around the globe.
 With a focus on culture, nature, and wellness, they partner you with the local yoga community and off-the-beaten-path experiences for a beyond-the-tourist trap adventure.
-Choose between surfing and Stand Up Paddleboarding (SUP) in Panama, hiking in Bali, or go with something a little more off-the-cuff, like a yoga retreat with a side of safari in Kenya.
+Choose between surfing and stand-up paddle-boarding in Panama, hiking in Bali, or go with something a little more off-the-cuff, like a yoga retreat with a side of safari in Kenya.

 Mile High Wings

 Runners should take note of Mile High Wings, a full service travel company that replaces tour guides with run coaches and “athletic leaders.”
 An extension of treadmill studio Mile High Run Club in New York City, it offers travel adventures for running enthusiasts of all levels.
-Previous trips have included strength training in St. Lucia and trail running in Mallorca, Spain, and the 2017 agenda includes itineraries for Croatia in the spring, and Portugal later this fall.
+Previous trips have included strength training in St. Lucia, trail running in Mallorca, Spain, the Reykjavik Marathon in Iceland, and more.
 While every trip is different, attendees can expect a mix of activities specific to the locale like wine tasting, boat excursions, and more.